FoxoTech/methylprep/docs/methylprep_tutorial.md

 ## Introduction

-The goal of this tutorial is to present a standard analysis workflow of Infinium Methylation data with the **methylprep** and **methQC** packages.
+The goal of this tutorial is to present a standard analysis workflow of Infinium Methylation data with the **methylprep** and **methylcheck** packages.
 This tutorial is based off of the tutorial for the **minfi** package, a similar methylation analysis package implemented in R rather than python [[1]](#minfi).

 We will begin with **methylprep** by reading input raw data (IDAT files) for each sample in an example dataset and end with a consolidated data frame containing all samples.
-We then use **methQC** to visualize the data and filter out problematic probes and samples.
+We then use **methylcheck** to visualize the data and filter out problematic probes and samples.

-The example data for this tutorial is available on [ReadTheDocs](https://life-epigenetics-methylprep.readthedocs-hosted.com/en/tutorial/index.html#), the `pip` webpages ([methylprep](https://pypi.org/project/methylprep/), [methQC](https://pypi.org/project/methQC/)), and the GitHub pages ([methylprep](https://github.com/LifeEGX/methylprep), [methQC](https://github.com/LifeEGX/methQC)).
+The example data for this tutorial is available on [ReadTheDocs](https://life-epigenetics-methylprep.readthedocs-hosted.com/en/tutorial/index.html#), the `pip` webpages ([methylprep](https://pypi.org/project/methylprep/), [methylcheck](https://pypi.org/project/methylcheck/)), and the GitHub pages ([methylprep](https://github.com/LifeEGX/methylprep), [methylcheck](https://github.com/LifeEGX/methylcheck)).

 ### Array design and terminology
-In this section, we introduce briefly the supported arrays as well as the terminology used throughout the **methylprep** and **methQC** packages. **methylprep** and **methQC** support 5 types of arrays: 27K[^](#27K), 450K, EPIC, EPIC+, and custom arrays.
+In this section, we introduce briefly the supported arrays as well as the terminology used throughout the **methylprep** and **methylcheck** packages. **methylprep** and **methylcheck** support 5 types of arrays: 27K[^](#27K), 450K, EPIC, EPIC+, and custom arrays.
 Each sample is measured on a single array, in two different color channels (red and green).
 Each array contains numerous probes where a given probe maps to a specfic CpG site.
 For each CpG, we have two measurements: a methylated intensity and an unmethylated intensity.
 Depending on the probe design, the signals are reported in different colors:

 For **Type I** design, both signals are measured in the same color: one probe for the methylated signal and one probe for the unmethylated signal.